Arizona Best Places to Retire - A Guide

 Per capita income at just over $28,000 is slightly below national average.
 Median home prices crumbled in most of Arizona in 2008 and 2009 but recovered somewhat in 2011 and 2012.
 Zillow estimated that Arizona’s median home value was $134,500 in 2012.
 In Tucson in the 1st quarter of 2013 the median home price was $162,800, and the Phoenix median sales price of a home was $169,000 (Source: NAR).
 Prices in Prescott, Sedona, and Flagstaff are higher than further south.

 Tax Burden: Arizona taxpayers pay $3,244 per capita in state and local taxes.
-Total tax burden in Arizona is the 10th lowest of all the states, mostly due to limitations on property taxes.
+Total tax burden in Arizona is the 40th highest of all the states, mostly due to limitations on property taxes.

 Marginal Income Tax Rates.
 Arizona's low tax rate is 2.59%, and top marginal income tax rate is 4.54%.

 Retirement Income Exemptions.
 Out of state pensions are fully taxable, while there are some exemptions for in-state pensions and military pensions.

 Social security exemption.
 Social security income is exempt.